Licensing Frequently Asked Questions

-Licensing Division fees are on the Copyright Office website at www.copyright.gov/fls/sl04l.pdf.
+Licensing Section fees are on the Copyright Office website at www.copyright.gov/licensing/ldocs.html.

-The Licensing Division is located in the Library of Congress, James Madison Memorial Building, at 101 Independence Avenue between First and Second Streets S.E., Washington, D.C., on Capitol Hill.
-All mail to the division should be addressed to:
+The Licensing Section is located in the Library of Congress, James Madison Memorial Building, at 101 Independence Avenue between First and Second Streets S.E., Washington, D.C., on Capitol Hill.
+All mail to the section should be addressed to:

 Library of Congress